Detecting new surfaces

 Notes

-• Surface detection may be affected by Analysis page Exclusions and/or Surface exclusion settings.
+- Surface detection may be affected by the Exclusions and/or Surface exclusion settings on the Analysis page.